In the Spring of 2016, the District completed its required five-year facilities plan, the Building Condition Survey (BCS).

 A Building Condition Survey (BCS) is a visual inspection of all occupied school buildings conducted by a school district selected team that includes at least one architect or engineer.
 At a minimum, the survey assesses the current condition of all program spaces, plus major building and site systems and components.
 The intent of the survey is to assess these items for evidence of movement, deterioration, and structural failure, probable useful life, need for repair and maintenance, and/or need for replacement.

 The New York State Commissioner’s Regulations for Educational Facilities require all public school districts and board of cooperative educational services (BOCES) to complete a Building Condition Survey (BCS) for occupied public school buildings every five years.
 An overview of our BCS can be found at the link below.

-Based on the BCS findings, the district has begun the process of prioritizing repairs throughout the district, in addition to addressing the science classrooms and auditoriums in both the middle and high school as well as the track and field at the high school.
-To ensure any proposed project does not raise new taxes, we are working with a budget of $14,000,000.
-This is due to debt that the district will retire in the next 18 months.
+Based on the BCS findings and for the past two years, the district has begun the process of prioritizing repairs throughout the district, in addition to addressing the science classrooms and auditoriums in both the middle and high school as well as the track and field at the high school.
+To ensure any proposed project does not raise new taxes, we are working with a budget of $18,500,000.
+This is due to debt that the district will retire in the next 10 years.